Sigill/OggAlbumTagger/README.md

 The ALBUM, ARTIST, ALBUMARTIST and TITLE tags are designed for systems with limited display capabilities.
 When used, they must contain one single value.

 You can specify alternate values using the ALBUMSORT, ARTISTSORT, ALBUMARTISTSORT and TITLESORT tags.
-The ARTISTSORT is especially usefull if you want to specify the name of all members of a group (so that searching for John Lennon will give you its performances from The Beatles years and from its experimental period with Yoko Ono), or if you want The Beatles to be listed at "B" or Bob Dylan to also be listed as "Dylan, Bob".
+The ARTISTSORT is especially usefull if you want to specify the name of all members of a group (so that searching for John Lennon will give you its performances from The Beatles years and from its experimental period with Yoko Ono), if you want The Beatles to be listed at "B" or Bob Dylan to also be listed as "Dylan, Bob".
 If your media player does not support these *SORT tags, use another media player.

 Its nice to have a GENRE (or several).
 Don't try to be too precise or too exhaustive, or it might make it harder to search by genre.
 Use the genres you are able to recognize.
-You also can split "hybrid" genres like "Pop-Rock".
+You can also split "hybrid" genres like "Pop-Rock".

-Other standard tags: see [this page](http://www.xiph.org/vorbis/doc/v-comment.html) and [this one](http://age.hobba.nl/audio/mirroredpages/ogg-tagging.html).
+Other standard tags: see [this page](http://www.xiph.org/vorbis/doc/v-comment.html) and [this one](http://www.legroom.net/2009/05/09/ogg-vorbis-and-flac-comment-field-recommendations).
 But you can achieve pretty good tagging using the tags listed above.

 ## TODO